Previous dayMarch 19, 2026Next day

 25.8 km---✓ ReviewedUSGS →

-A magnitude 2.9 earthquake was recorded 120 km WSW of Adak, Alaska on March 19, 2026 at 20:54 UTC.
-This was a shallow crustal earthquake, focused at 25.8 km depth.
-The epicenter is at 51.432°, -178.221°.
+This magnitude 2.9 event was detected 120 km WSW of Adak, Alaska on March 19, 2026, with origin time 20:54 UTC.
+The hypocenter lay at 25.8 km, placing this in the shallow crustal category.
+Coordinates: 51.432°, -178.221°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-19